WisTex/Naked-PHP-Bootstrap-Structure/README.md

 2. Incorporating this into a template you are creating.
 3. Using it as class exercises on how to convert HTML websites to PHP.

-If you do use this code in a GPL or similar license, or any license that is more restrictive than the MIT license, we kindly ask you to leave the link to the MIT version of this code (our main repository) so if people want JUST this code, they can still get it under the MIT license.
+If you do use this code in combination with script licensed under a GPL or similar license, or any license that is more restrictive than the MIT license, we kindly ask you to leave the link to the MIT version of this code (our main repository) so if people want JUST this code, they can still get it under the MIT license.

+The main repository for this code resides at: https://github.com/WisTex/Naked-PHP-Bootstrap-Structure